-Document Title Key Aim(s) of the PPP Key Sustainability Objectives World Health Organisation Guideline Values (2006) Provides guideline values for noise levels Between 23.00 and 07.00 hours, noise levels should not exceed 30 dB Laeq to allow undisturbed sleep.
+Document Title key Aim(s) of the PPP Key Sustainability Objectives World Health Organisation Guideline Values (2006) Provides guideline values for noise levels Between 23.00 and 07.00 hours, noise levels should not exceed 30 dB Laeq to allow undisturbed sleep.
 Outdoor noise levels of 50 dB should not be exceeded between 07.00 and 23.00, in order to prevent people being 'moderately annoyed'.
 The Environmental Noise Directive (2002/49/EC) (2002) Monitoring the environmental problem Informing and consulting the public Addressing local noise issues Developing a long-term EU strategy. "define a common approach intended to avoid, prevent and reduce on a kilometers basis the harmful effects, including annoyance, due to the exposure to environmental noise."
-Soils and Waste (SEA topics: Soil and int terrelationships with population, climatic factors etc) Waste Framework Directive 2008/98/EC) (2008) The Directive defines waste and requires the Secretary of State to establish waste prevention programmes by 12 December 2013 along with a waste management plan.
-Establishments handling waste must take reasonable measures to apply the "waste hierarchy" where this represents the best environmental option and those collecting paper, metal, plastic or glass must, from 1st January 2015, take measures to ensure separate collection.
+Soils and Waste (SEA topics: Soil and interrelationships with population, climatic factors etc) Waste Framework Directive 2008/98/EC) (2008) The Directive defines waste and requires the Secretary of State to establish waste prevention programmes by 12 December 2013 along with a waste management plan.
+Establishments handling waste must take reasonable measures to apply the "waste hierarchy" where this represents the best environmental option and those collecting paper, metal, plastic or glass must, from 1 st January 2015, take measures to ensure separate collection.
 Member States should ensure that waste is disposed of without endangering human health and without harming the environment.
 Encourage further recycling and recovery of waste.
 Reduce the impact of waste on human health and the environment.
 Waste (England and Wales) Regulations 2011 These regulations implement the revised EU Waste Framework Directive 2008/98.
 Encourage further recycling and recovery of waste.
 Reduce the impact of waste on human health and the environment.
 Landfill Directive (99/31/EC) The Directive sets limits on the amount of biodegradable municipal waste member states can landfill.
 Minimise the risk of pollution to human health and the environment.
 Encourage further recycling and recovery of waste.
-National Overarching documents Securing the Future - the UK Government Sustainable Development Aims to bring together the environment, social progress and the economy alongside each other in order to form the key Social progress which recognises the needs of everyone.
+National Overarching documents Securing the Future - the UK Government Sustainable Development Strategy (Updated Aims to bring together the environment, social progress and the economy alongside each other in order to form the key principles of policy making.
+Social progress which recognises the needs of everyone.
+Effective protection of the environment.
+Prudent use of natural resources.